-Union leader urges four-day working week ‘with decent pay for everyone’
+Four out of five want a shorter work week as new technology makes jobs more efficient

 -

-New technology should pave the way for a shorter working week and higher pay, a union leader is urging.
+Research by the TUC revealed that four out of five want to cut their working hours without loss of pay in a survey of over 2,000 people.

+As technology develops, a union leader has urged for changes to end the "always on" culture.

-Frances O’Grady, general secretary of the TUC, called for a four-day week, so workers could share the wealth generated by technological advances.
+Frances O’Grady, general secretary of the TUC, called for a four-day week at the TUC Congress in Manchester.

-She will tell the TUC Congress in Manchester: “In the 19th century, unions campaigned for an eight-hour day.
+She said: “In the 19th century, unions campaigned for an eight-hour day.
 In the 20th century, we won the right to a two-day weekend and paid holidays.

 “So, for the 21st century, let’s lift our ambition again.